ibm-cloud-docs/CDN/api.md

     [Input container](/docs/CDN?topic=CDN-input-container)

     The following attributes are part of the Input container and can be provided when updating a GeographicalAccess Control rule (parameters are optional unless otherwise noted):
-    * `uniqueId` -  (Required) Provide a uniqueId of the mapping the rule to be updated belongs.
+    * `uniqueId` -  (Required) Provide a unique ID of the mapping the rule to be updated belongs.
     * `accessType` - Specifies whether the rule will `ALLOW` or `DENY` traffic to the given region.
     * `regionType` - The type of region to apply the rule to, either `CONTINENT` or `COUNTRY_OR_REGION`.
     * `regions` - An array listing the locations that the `accessType` applies to.